At a glance: Medicare health insurance in Connecticut

 - Nearly 672,000 residents are enrolled in Medicare in Connecticut.

-- 34 percent of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but that had grown to 45 percent by mid-2020 (Medicare Advantage enrollment has been growing much faster than overall Medicare enrollment in Connecticut)
+- More than one-third of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but that had grown to 45 percent by mid-2020 (Medicare Advantage enrollment has been growing much faster than overall Medicare enrollment in Connecticut)

 - All counties in Connecticut have at least 29 Medicare Advantage plans available in 2020.

 - 14 insurers offer Medigap plans in Connecticut; all plans are guaranteed-issue and community-rated at all times.
 Connecticut requires Medigap insurers to offer at least Plan A (and Plans B and C if the insurers sells them) to beneficiaries under age 65.

 - There are 25 stand-alone Medicare Part D prescription plans available in Connecticut in 2020, with premiums that range from about $13 to $128 per month.
 About 40 percent of Connecticut Medicare beneficiaries have stand-alone Medicare Part D plans.

 - Per-enrollee spending for Original Medicare in Connecticut is a little higher than the national average.

 Medicare enrollment in Connecticut